CrunchyData/crunchy-containers/hugo/content/container-specifications/crunchy-upgrade.md

 weight: 15
 ---

+The crunchy-upgrade container contains multiple versions of PostgreSQL in order to perform a `pg_upgrade` between major versions of PostgreSQL.
+This includes the following combinations:

-The crunchy-upgrade container contains both the 9.5 / 9.6 and 9.6 / 10
+- PostgreSQL 9.5 / PostgreSQL 9.6
+- PostgreSQL 9.6 / PostgreSQL 10
-PostgreSQL packages in order to perform a pg_upgrade from 9.5 to 9.6 or 9.6 to 10 versions.
+- PostgreSQL 10 / PostgreSQL 11
+- PostgreSQL 11 / PostgreSQL 12

 ## Features